Site #2 on view in Dartmouth now - October 30th, 2025

 A community-driven public art statement expressing unity throughout the region

 DATMA presents “Being Seen: Celebrating SouthCoast Pride,” a temporary public art installation, exhibition, and educational initiative honoring the LGBTQ+ community.
-Launching to the public on June 12, 2025, as part of New Bedford’s Pride Block Party, this project will tour 4 SouthCoast MA municipalities by its close in November 2026.
+First debuting to the public on June 12, 2025, as part of New Bedford’s Pride Block Party, this project will tour 4 SouthCoast MA municipalities by its close in November 2026.

-Using upcycled textiles, the design will be produced under the direction and mentoring of NY-based textile artist / LGBTQ+ activist Liz Collins who has served the project as the Visiting Creative Director.
+Using upcycled textiles, the design was produced under the direction and mentoring of NY-based textile artist / LGBTQ+ activist Liz Collins who served the project as the Visiting Creative Director.
 This collectively-created, public art installation includes collaboration with the SouthCoast MA LGBTQ+ Network, the University of Massachusetts at Dartmouth College of Visual and Performing Arts (CVPA), and about 100 SouthCoast residents and organizations who have either donated materials or created a panel for the public art installation.

-An accompanying indoor gallery exhibition will provide deeper significance to the public art component while also connecting our region with this important movement.
-The exhibit will include a community salon-style art installation of LGBTQ+ artists from a Call-For-Art organized by Kate Frazer Rego and Gallery X, accompanied by a history of the Pride Movement with a focus on the legacy of local figures such as David B. Boyce (1949-2014).
+An accompanying indoor gallery exhibition provides deeper significance to the public art component while also connecting our region with this important movement.
+The exhibit includes a community salon-style art installation of LGBTQ+ artists from a Call-For-Art organized by Kate Frazer Rego and Gallery X, accompanied by a history of the Pride Movement with a focus on the legacy of local figures such as David B. Boyce (1949-2014).
 Boyce was not only a long-time resident of New Bedford but also portrayed in an important, renowned sculpture by artist George Segal, “The Gay Liberation Monument.”
 Additional local figures will include local residents directly involved with advocating for Massachusetts’s Marriage Equality Act that paved the way for rest of the nation.

-• June 2025 — City Hall, New Bedford & Gallery X
+June 2025 — City Hall, New Bedford & Gallery X

-• June 2026 — Fall River, MA
+June 2026 — Fall River, MA

 Artist & designer Liz Collins kicked off the Being Seen project at UMass Dartmouth CVPA last winter, inspiring students and advising on design.